wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/01-Plugin-Development-Practices/05-Development-Best-Practices.md

 While a default WordPress installation will have a predictable file structure, it is important to remember that users can change the location of the `wp-content` directory, as well as rename it.

-Therefore, you can never assume that plugins will be in `wp-content/plugins`, uploads will be in `wp-content/uploads`, or that themes will be in `wp-content/themes`.
+Therefore, you can never assume that plugins will be in `wp-content/plugins`, that uploads will be in `wp-content/uploads`, or that themes will be in `wp-content/themes`.

 Fortunately, WordPress provides a number of [functions](https://developer.wordpress.org/plugins/plugin-basics/determining-plugin-and-content-directories/#available-functions) to help you determine the correct path and URL values for many different types of locations.
 This includes plugin and theme related locations, as well as other parts of the WordPress installation, even if it's configured as a multisite.

 While most of these functions don't require any specific parameters, the plugin related ones do require the plugin's main file path as a parameter.

-To make life easier for the developer, PHP offers a `__FILE__` magic constant that returns the full path and filename of the file it is used in.
+To make life easier for the developer, PHP offers a `__FILE__` [magic constant](https://www.php.net/manual/en/language.constants.magic.php#constant.file) that returns the full path and filename of the file it is used in.
 This can be used to determine the path to the plugin's main file when using these functions.

 Here's an example of how you can use the `plugin_dir_path()` function to determine the directory path of the plugin, in order to enqueue a CSS file: